YuanxLi/House_Price_Predictor/README.md

-# K_nearest_neighbour
+# How to predict your house price?
-A brief summary of knn algorithm by nolan
+A brief summary of house price predictor by nolan